Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Proof of Theorem 3

 Suppose there exists some $\omega \in \R\setminus \{ 0\}$ and $ \rho_0$ such that $\sL \rho_0 = \ii \omega \rho_0$.
 Then for $s$ sufficiently small $\lambda(s)$ is an eigenvalue of $\sL'(s)$ given by

 where $\lambda_1$ is purely imaginary, $p$ is some positive integer and $\lambda_2$ has non-positive real part. \end{thm*}

-\begin{proof} We first note that if $\lambda(0)$ is a non-degenerate eigenvalue then it is known that $\lambda(s)$ is analytic thus the above result is trivial.
-In fact in this case we also find that the eigenstate $\rho(s)$ also depends analytically on $s$.
+\begin{proof} We first note that if $\lambda(0)$ is a non-degenerate eigenvalue, then it is known that $\lambda(s)$ is analytic; thus, the above result is trivial.
+In fact, in this case, we also find that the eigenstate $\rho(s)$ also depends analytically on $s$.

-For the case where $\ii \omega$ is an $m$-fold degenerate eigenvalue of $\sL$ we define the `$\omega$-rotating stable manifold' ($\omega$-RSM) as the eigenspace spanned by the $m$ eigenmode corresponding to $\ii\omega$.
-We first prove the following Lemma. \begin{lem*} In the Jordan normal form of $\sL$, the submatrix corresponding to the $\omega$-RSM has no non-trivial Jordan blocks.
-I.e $\ii \omega$ is a semi-simple eigenvalue of $\sL$. \end{lem*} \begin{proof} Let the CPTP map generated by $\sL$ be $\sT_t = e^{t \sL}$.
-Note that the $\omega$-RSM is also an eigenspace of $\sT_t$ with eigenvalue $e^{\ii t \omega}$ which has unit modulus.
+For the case where $\ii \omega$ is an $m$-fold degenerate eigenvalue of $\sL_0$ we define the `$\omega$-rotating stable manifold' ($\omega$-RSM) as the eigenspace spanned by the $m$ eigenmode corresponding to $\ii\omega$.
+We next prove the following lemma \begin{lem} The purely imaginary eigenvalues of $\sL$ have one-dimensional Jordan blocks. \end{lem} \begin{proof} Let the CPTP map generated by $\sL$ be $\sT_t = e^{t \sL}$.
+Note that the eigenspace of $\sL$ with eigenvalue $\ii \omega$ is also an eigenspace of $\sT_t$ with eigenvalue $e^{\ii t \omega}$ which has unit modulus.
 Thus by proposition 6.1 of \cite{Wolf_2012} the Jordan blocks corresponding to $e^{\ii t \omega}$ in $\sT_t$ are all one-dimensional.
 It follows that the Jordan blocks of $\sL$ corresponding to $\ii \omega$ are also all one-dimensional. \end{proof}

-From \cite{Kato_1995} we recall that the eigenvalues perturbed away from $\omega$ (called the $\omega$-group) are continuous in $s$ but not in general analytic.
-They are instead branches of analytic functions and the corresponding eigenstates may contain poles.
-However the projection onto the span of the $\omega$-group eigenstates is analytic and thus the restriction of $\sL'(s)$ to this subspace is also analytic.
-Let us write this projection operator as $\sP(s)$ and thus the restricted Liouvillian is given by $[\sL'(s)]_{\sP(s)} = \sP(s) \sL'(s) \sP(s)$.
-Since $\ii \omega$ is a semi-simple eigenvalue (see above Lemma) we can use the result from page 77 of \cite{Kato_1995} to write